 How To Become A Supply Chain Manager

-Do you want to work with suppliers, contractors and other members of the supply chain?
-Do you want a position that would put your leadership and organizational skills to work?
-If the answer to these questions is yes then you can consider a career as a supply chain manager.
-In this profession, your task will be to direct and facilitate the production, purchasing, warehousing and related services or activities of a company so that it will have the supplies and raw materials necessary to continue its manufacturing operations.
+A supply chain manager directs and facilitates the production, purchasing, warehousing and related services or activities of a company so that it will have the supplies and raw materials necessary to continue its manufacturing operations.
 You must see to it that these are available when they are needed so that production can go unhampered.

 As a supply chain manager, you can expect to oversee all aspects of the business process—from planning to buying to transporting to storing to distributing products and materials.
 The planning stage is particularly important because it is here where you will be meeting with the marketing and production management departments in order to determine demand and come up with appropriate manufacturing schedules.